okfn/opendatahandbook/README.md

 The site is divided into 4 distinct sections: Guide, Value Stories, Glossary, and Resources.

-Each section is further broken down into directories for localized content, where the directory name represents the language of localization.
+Each section is implemented as a [Jekyll Collection](http://jekyllrb.com/docs/collections/), and further broken down into directories for localized content, where the directory name represents the language of localization.

 ### Guide